huang5587/ChessReader/README.md

 # ChessReader
 This repository contains an app that reads and parses chess.com moves and provides real-time analysis and move recommendations.
 Chess.com moves are scraped by a firefox extension, which then sends the moves to a chess engine upon a local server.
 The moves are then analyzed and the ideal moves are returned to the user as a webpage.
+Once the game ends, the frontend will send a signal for the backend to automatically save the game into a local database.
+This way a complete record of games is saved for later use.

 ## Demo
 https://github.com/huang5587/ChessReader/assets/65338691/fcdf6989-68fa-4436-aeec-c8fd0b50abda